simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Wed 14 Oct : Show Auroral Oval is default on in SkySequencer.
+Wed 14 Oct : Added Capitals to ref headers and moved a heading into a class to make this cleaner in performance page
 Tue 13 Oct : Added PrecipitationBaseKm to define lower bound of PrecipitationLayers.
 WIP forced Z nearest filtering.
 Fri 09 Oct : Check version number for ExternalDynamicValues and ExternalRenderValues.
 Match structures with 4.2a.
 Fri 09 Oct : Option to disable a layer in Sequencer.
 Max Density Fix.
 Removal of High Detail proportion